You Can Manage Your Manager with these Three Questions

 3. Ask your boss what her top three keys to success are.

-I’ve had my own business for 25 years, and no employee has ever asked me what I think the key ingredients are for small business success.
-(If somebody did, I think my head would do a 360 degree turn while I started speaking in tongues.)
+I’ve had my own business for 25 years, and no employee has ever asked me what I think the key ingredients are for success.
+If you want to turn someone around, this is the way to do it.
+Find out what she wants to see happen – and then help her make it happen.

 What you probably shouldn’t do if you have a bad boss is tune her out.
 That will probably make her angry and make the problem worse.
 Think of your boss as a customer because, in many ways, she is.
 Listen to her needs.
 Empathize with her.
 Find out what she is afraid of and what motivates her.